 - The Language Connections in each unit offer embedded guidance for the teacher to support mathematical conversations and provide opportunities for students to hear, refine, and use mathematical language with peers.
 Guidance is provided for students at beginner, intermediate, and advanced levels of listening, reading, speaking, and writing.
-For example, Angle Relationships, Explain, Language Connections gives multiple prompts for teachers to point and explain as students work to improve language with listening.
+For example, Pairs of Linear Equations, Explain, Language Connections gives multiple prompts for teachers to point and explain as students work to improve language with listening.
 To aid students in reading and speaking, there is also a list of several teacher prompts followed by the sentence stem students should utilize in response. - The Content Support highlights the mathematical vocabulary and syntax developed within the unit and identifies academic vocabulary from prior units to support students in building their math language toolkit.
-For example, Area, Home, Content Unwrapped includes a list of vocabulary, both verbs and nouns with definitions, that students need to know to develop their mathematical language.
+For example, Surface Area, Home, Content Unwrapped includes a list of vocabulary, both verbs and nouns with definitions, that students need to know to develop their mathematical language.

 • The materials offer a set of discussion questions to facilitate discourse without limiting student responses, guiding students to exemplar responses to questions and tasks using developed mathematical language.
-For example, Proportional Relationships, Explore 1 contains a Math Chat with prompts for teachers including, "How does using a unit rate make price comparison easier?"
-This is followed by the exemplar response of, "You can compare different sizes easily because you know how much you are paying per unit."
+For example, Equations and Inequalities, Explore 1 contains a Math Chat with prompts for teachers including, "How can you prove that a solution is correct for an equation?"
+This is followed by the exemplar response, "I can substitute my solution back into the original equation.
+If the solution makes the equation true, then it is correct."